AlexStrilBy/greenice-test/README.md

 - `make tty-root` - open bash in the container as root
 - `make test` - run tests
 - `make tinker` - start a new Laravel Tinker session

+# Testing requests
+- In directory `tests/Requests` you can find tests for API endpoints
+- In `tests/Requests/http-client.env.json` you can find environment variables for HTTP client